hodaa/Product-Cart/README.md

 1- I chose to add all currencies and all Opposite symbols in a file in the config you can find it `config/currencies` as reading from a file will be better than reading from third-party or even DB,Because these currencies rarely changed.

-2- I Put an index on `name` column as this will make the query is faster.
+2- I Put an index on `name` column as this will make the query  faster.

 ## Testing